<?xml version="1.0" encoding="UTF-8"?>

 </ul>

-<p>We wrap up with three final articles, all about smartphone use:</p>
+<p>We wrap up with three final articles, all about AI and the future of work:</p>

 <ul>